DeeMcCart/CI_PP3_RepairsTracker/README.md

 * gspread - used to access google worksheets/ spreadsheets and to interact with Google APIs to manipulate data within these spreadsheets
 * Twilio Client - used to generate SMS for customer notification once repair is completed
 * tabulate - used to present column/row from google sheets in 'nice' format
-* Colorama - used to colour messages for most of the on-screen user interaction
+* termcolor (Colorama) - used to colour messages for most of the on-screen user interaction

 ## Validation

 ### Python Validation
 - PEP8 validation
-- The pycodestyle validator is available within the CI GitPod development environment.
-It is invoked using pycodestyle run.py.
+- The pycodestyle validator within the CI GitPod development environment is invoked using pycodestyle run.py.
 I used this 3-4 times over the development duration and each time had a long list of errors!
 Advised corrections were applied, then the code was re-verified to ensure still working correctly.
 - PEP8 Corrections are described in the issue log.